Rehoboth, Namibia: History

 In 1870, the Basters, who had migrated out of the Cape Colony in 1868, moved into the territory and were granted permission to settle at Rehoboth by the participants of the peace conference of Okahandja on 23 September 1870.
+Paternal Laws, the constitution of the Rehoboth Basters, were enacted in 1872.
+The Baster community of Rehoboth still lives according to these.

 Within a few years, the Basters were closely linked to the town of Rehoboth and became identified as Rehoboth Basters or Rehobothers.
 The population increased rapidly from an initial number of 333 in 1870, 800 in 1874 and 1500 by 1885.
 The growing Baster population settled in the surrounding areas, which would become known as the Rehoboth Gebiet ("Gebiet": area).

 In 1885, Baster Kaptein Hermanus van Wyk signed a 'Treaty of Protection and Friendship' with the German Empire which permitted him to retain a degree of autonomy in exchange for recognizing colonial rule.
 Relations between Rehoboth and Germany remained close for more than twenty years, but in 1914, following the outbreak of World War I, Germany's use of Baster soldiers to guard South African prisoners — contrary to the terms of their enlistment — led to armed revolt.
 German forces then attacked Rehoboth, committed atrocities against Baster civilians and attacked refugees encamped upon the mountain of Sam Khubis, but, despite repeated attacks and the use of superior weaponry, were unable to destroy the Basters' position.
 On the following day the Germans retreated and Rehoboth's Baster community was reprieved.

 Namibia was occupied by South Africa in 1915 and, ten years later, a second rebellion broke out at Rehoboth.
 This revolt collapsed, however, when colonial forces, armed with machine guns and supported by two warplanes, marched into the town and arrested more than 600 people.